Although not a famous vegan paradise like Taipei, Kaohsiung has its unique and high quality offering in terms of vegan food.

 This vegan cafe near Sizhiwan Station is one of my favorites in Kaohsiung.
 Located on the ground floor of an old Chinese building, Mottainai Cafe kept some parts of the original elements, like the gate and the window frames, and build the interior with the original building in mind.
 The result is a beautiful modern cafe with a unique local vibe that’s hard to find elsewhere.

-Homemade nut milk, fairtrade cocoa powder and desserts that don’t use refined sugar, the menu shows care and thoughts put into by the owners.
-You can find burgers, bowls, desserts and drinks in the menu.
+Homemade nut milk, fairtrade cocoa powder and desserts that don’t use refined sugar, it shows that the owners have put care into designing the menu.
 After you’ve decided what to order, you pay at the counter first before the meal.

 The food and drinks are well made and delicious.
 I especially love the red beetroot cashew milk latte with a cute latte art on top.
 The milk is thick with a layer of foam on top.
 The desserts, cookie and raw chocolate tart, are both delicious.

-Wheels of Fortune cakes make 5 flavors (plus seasonal offerings): Lava chocolate cookie, custard with tapioca pearls, brown sugar mochi, and two savory flavors: bacon potato and three cup chicken.
+Wheels of Fortune cakes make 5 flavours (plus seasonal offerings): Lava chocolate cookie, custard with tapioca pearls, brown sugar mochi, and two savoury options: bacon potato and three cup chicken.
 They are only TW$25-30 each, which is not even US$1.

-I especially love their sweet flavors.
+I especially love their sweet flavours.
 The lava chocolate cookie has chocolate sauce gushing out once you’ve taken the first bite.
 It is going to be messy, but it is worth it as it tastes amazing.
-And the custard in the other flavor tastes like the dairy custard.
+And the custard in the other flavour tastes like the dairy custard.
 One of the best desserts you can get.

 The food cart is located outside another vegan place called Ye Shu Shu Shi which will be introduced later in this guide.

 The selection of this buffet is very good and vegan items are marked clearly.
-Most (about 70% I think) of the food is vegan.
-Different section specializes on different cuisines.
+Most (about 70%) of the food is vegan.
+Different section specialises on different cuisines.